 The members of the Advisory Committee are:

-• Fanny Hidvégi, Access Now's European Policy Manager
+- Fanny Hidvégi, European Policy Manager, Access Now

-• Valeria Milanes, Asociación por los Derechos Civiles (ADC)'s Digital Programme Director
+- Valeria Milanes, Digital Programme Director, Asociación por los Derechos Civiles (ADC)

-• Effy Vayena, Chair SPHN ELSIag, Health Ethics adn Policy Lab ETH Zurich
+- Effy Vayena, Chair SPHN ELSIag, Health Ethics and Policy Lab ETHZ, Zurich